 The chickens are also known as the feather children.
 They are an integral part of the homesteading way of life.
 In case you didn’t realise, chickens are the gateway drug to homesteading.
-The hens give us eggs, when they’re not being tricksy, some of the chickens provide us with meat, they help to deal with the weeds and food leftovers and they help turn the compost piles.
+The hens give us eggs, some of the chickens provide us with meat, they help to deal with the weeds and food leftovers and they help turn the compost piles.
 They are also fascinating to watch.

-We breed Australorps here and they are the only breed we have at the moment.
+We breed Australorps here and purebred Australorps are all we have at the moment.
 They are a great dual-purpose, heavy, heritage breed, useful for both eggs and meat.
 They are friendly and docile.
 Australorps are more inclined to go broody than lighter breeds and commercial hybrids, which is very useful if you want to hatch your own chicks and have a sustainable flock.
 They were historically exceptional egg layers, but looks-focused breeding has made the laying abilities of some lines more average.
 We’re working on that here.

 The flock of chickens is a fluctuating thing, as we hatch, grow, sell and dispatch various chickens.
-This page is an attempt keep their profiles reasonably up to date.
-So, who do we have at the moment?
+Here are some photos of our chickens, past and present.

 My Top 5 Quick Tips For Keeping Chickens